-$$\pi{cti} = \alpha_t + \beta{1t}t \cdot ln(K{cti}) + \beta{2t}t \cdot ln(RD{cti}) + \gamma_t t \cdot X{ct} + \delta_t t \cdot Haven + \epsilon{cti}$$ (4)

-where $\pi{cti}$ denotes the profits-to-wage ratio, $K{cti}$ the net plant, property and equipment, and $RD{cti}$ the research and development expenditures of affiliates in country or territory c, in year t, and industry i; $X{ct}$ denotes time-varying country controls (GDP in US\$ using purchasing power parity exchange rates, and population); Haven is a dummy for being in our list of tax havens; and $\alpha_t$ are year fixed effects.
-The coefficient of interest, $\delta_t$ , captures the excess profitability of subsidiaries in tax havens relative to subsidiaries in non-havens in year t.
-Controlling for economic development in host countries (GDP and population) ensures that results are not confounded by the fact that the markups of U.S. multinationals may be lower in high-income countries (Keller and Yeaple, 2020).
+$$\pi{cti} = \alpha_t + \beta{1t} t \cdot \ln(K{cti}) + \beta{2t} t \cdot \ln(RD{cti}) + \gamma_t t \cdot X{ct} + \delta_t t \cdot Haven + \epsilon{cti}, \tag{4}$$ where π{cti} denotes the profits-to-wage ratio, K{cti} the net plant, property and equipment, and RD{cti} the research and development expenditures of affiliates in country or territory c, in year t, and industry i; X{ct} denotes time-varying country controls (GDP in US\$ using purchasing power parity exchange rates, and population); Haven is a dummy for being in our list of tax havens; and α_t are year fixed effects.
+The coefficient of interest, δ_t , captures the excess profitability of subsidiaries in tax havens relative to subsidiaries in non-havens in year t.
+Controlling for economic development in host countries (GDP and population) ensures that results are not confounded by the fact that the markups of US multinationals may be lower in high-income countries (Keller and Yeaple, 2020).
 Capital stocks, research and development, and country controls are all interacted with year dummies to flexibly capture any potential change in the shape of the production function or in how country characteristics affect profitability.
 All regressions are weighted by compensation of employees.

 To visualize the results, we first plot the evolution of the raw profits-to-wage ratio of haven and non-haven affiliates, without controls.
-We then show the profits-to-wage ratio of haven affiliates obtained by adding the estimated $\delta_t$ to the raw profits-to-wage ratio of non-haven affiliates, for three different specifications of equation 5.
-In the first specification, equation 5 is estimated at the country level and without controlling for R&D expenditures (which are only observed in benchmark survey years, 1999, 2004, 2009, and 2014).
+We then show the profits-to-wage ratio of haven affiliates obtained by adding the estimated δ_t to the raw profits-to-wage ratio of non-haven affiliates, for three different specifications of equation (4).
+In the first specification, equation (4) is estimated at the country level and without controlling for R&D expenditures (which are only observed in benchmark survey years, 1999, 2004, 2009, and 2014).
 This allows us to go as far back as 1982.
-We then move to the country $\times$ industry level.
-Our second specification still excludes R&D expenditures but include industry $\times$ year fixed effects.
-The last specification includes industry $\times$ year fixed effects and R&D expenditures.
+We then move to the country × industry level.
+Our second specification still excludes R&D expenditures but include industry × year fixed effects.
+The last specification includes industry × year fixed effects and R&D expenditures.
 Figure 3 shows the results.
 A number of remarkable results emerge.

-Starting with the raw series, we can see that the haven affiliates of U.S. multinationals are an order of magnitude more profitable than their non-haven affiliates.
-In 2015, the profits-to-wage ratio of haven affiliates is 346%, as opposed to 46% for non-haven affiliates.
+Starting with the raw series, we can see that the haven affiliates of US multinationals are an order of magnitude more profitable than their non-haven affiliates.
+In 2015, the profits-towage ratio of haven affiliates is 346%, as opposed to 46% for non-haven affiliates.
 In the 1960s and 1970s, the profitability of both types of affiliates was the same.
 Since then, the profitability of haven affiliates has surged while that of non-haven affiliates has flatlined.
-Consistent with the patterns displayed in Figure 2 aboves for all (U.S. and non U.S.) affiliates, U.S. affiliates in Ireland, Luxembourg, Bermuda, and the Caribbean tax havens are particularly profitable, with profits-to-wage ratios above 500%.
+Consistent with the patterns displayed in Figure 2 above for all (US and non-US) affiliates, US affiliates in Ireland, Luxembourg, Bermuda, and the Caribbean tax havens are particularly profitable, with profits-to-wage ratios above 500%.

 Second, the excess profitability of haven affiliates remains when adding controls in all specifications.
 This implies that this excess profitability cannot be explained by differences in capital intensity, R&D expenditures, productivity in home countries, or industry composition effects.
-In particular, adding industry × year fixed effects has relatively little effects on the excess profitability of haven affiliates.
-This is consistent with Online Appendix Figure B, which shows that U.S. affiliates in tax havens have a profit-to-wage ratio one order of magnitude larger than U.S. non-haven affiliates within sector.
-Profit shifting is not limited to just a few sectors of the economy, such as information and communication technology: it appears to be an across-the-board phenomenon.
-Similarly, controlling for R&D expenditures has little effect on profitability.
-This is consistent with the counts of employees engaged in R&D reported in the BEA benchmark surveys.
-Only 8% of the R&D workers of affiliates of U.S multinationals were employed in tax havens in 2014, as opposed to 92% in non-haven countries.
-The high profitability of haven affiliates cannot be explained by local R&D, which by and large is conducted in high-tax countries.
-Altogether these results lend support to our baseline methodology.
+In particular, adding industry \times year fixed effects has relatively little effects on the excess profitability of haven affiliates.
+This is consistent with Supplementary Appendix Figure B, which shows that US affiliates in tax havens have a profit-to-wage ratio one order of magnitude larger than US non-haven affiliates within sector.
+Profit shifting is not limited to just a few sectors of the economy, such as information and communication technology: it appears to be an across-theboard phenomenon.13 Similarly, controlling for R&D expenditures has little effect on profitability.